 To place more emphasis on the chest muscles, practice contracting the pecs during this early pushing stage, pause at the top for a second and slowly lower towards the ground, keeping tension on the chest muscles by leading with the pecs.
-Repeat this movement 15 times and rest for 20 seconds before moving on to the next exercise.

-Make this workout harder: Add an explosive plyometric element by pressing so the hands briefly leave the ground during the mid-portion, before slowly lowering, resetting and repeating.
+- Make this workout harder: Add an explosive plyometric element by pressing so the hands briefly leave the ground during the mid-portion, before slowly lowering, resetting and repeating.

 Exactly as before but place your feet up on a chair or a solid raised platform.
 This elevated angle increases the load on the lower portion of the pecs, which helps produce that coveted pronounced chest look.